What the C-suite wants: 24 must-have HR software metrics

 Employee lifetime value, or ELV, measures employees’ long-term contribution to the organisation.
 This helps C-suite leaders understand the value of each employee, which can inform employee development, talent management, retention, and succession planning.

-For example, you could improve ELV by decreasing time-to-productivity, so new hires add more value faster.
-Or you could improve ELV by improving retention, so employees add value for longer.
+For example, you could improve ELV by decreasing time-to-productivity, so new hires add more value, faster.
+Or you could increase ELV by improving retention, so employees add value for longer.

 The basic calculation is total annual revenue divided by employees, multiplied by average tenure.
 But, with more data, you can incorporate multi-faceted and segmented data points to improve accuracy and fuel better decisions (like calculating a more accurate ELV for senior sales reps versus junior data entry clerks, for example).